versionone/continuum-cli/README.md

 ## Description

-Cato Client is a command line toolset for accessing the Cato CE web service.
-It also provides a Python sdk for programmatically interacting with the web service.
+Cato Client is a command line toolset for accessing the Cato
+REST API.
+It also provides a Python SDK for programmatically interacting with the web service.

 ## Requirements